Loading...

 How to consume english indian chickpea pancake, tea with milk without glucose spikes

-Add a side of non-starchy vegetables like spinach, kale, or broccoli to your meal.
-These can help slow down the absorption of glucose.
+Add a side of vegetables like spinach or kale to your meal.
+These leafy greens can help slow the absorption of glucose in your bloodstream.

-Pair your meal with a source of lean protein such as grilled chicken, tofu, or a boiled egg to help stabilize blood sugar levels.
+Include a source of lean protein such as grilled chicken or tofu.
+This can help balance your meal and reduce the impact on your blood sugar levels.

 Opt for Whole Grains